thib1984/ytdlmusic/README.md

 ## Upgrade

-`` ytdlmusic --update`` to upgrade ytdlmusic
+`` ytdlmusic --update`` upgrades ytdlmusic

-`` ytdlmusic --full-update`` to upgrade ytdlmusic, youtube-dl and youtube-search-python
+`` ytdlmusic --full-update`` upgrades ytdlmusic, youtube-dl and youtube-search-python

-`` pip3 install --upgrade ytdlmusic``* to upgrade ytdlmusic directly with pip
+`` pip3 install --upgrade ytdlmusic``* upgrades ytdlmusic directly with pip

-`` pip3 install -upgrade ytdlmusic:x.x.x``* to upgrade/downgrade ytdlmusic to a specified version with pip
+`` pip3 install -upgrade ytdlmusic:x.x.x``* upgrades/downgrades ytdlmusic to a specified version with pip

-`` pip3 install --upgrade youtube-dl``* to upgrade dependency youtube-dl
+`` pip3 install --upgrade youtube-dl``* upgrades dependency youtube-dl

-`` pip3 install --upgrade youtube-search-python``* to upgrade dependency youtube-search-python
+`` pip3 install --upgrade youtube-search-python``* upgrades dependency youtube-search-python

 *Use pip instead of pip3, if pip3 does not exist
 ## Use

 ``ytdlmusic author song``

-search on YouTube with the given params (author and song) and return a 5 items result list from which to chose which item to download, as a mp3/OGG file in the current directory
+searches on YouTube with the given params (author and song) and returns a 5 items result list from which to chose which item to download, as a mp3/OGG file in the current directory

 Example:
 ```